 Meg Kabat is the National Director of the Department of Veteran Affairs’ Caregiver Support Program.
 In this role she serves as the principal advisor to senior leaders across the Veteran Affairs (VA) on caregiving.
 She is responsible for national policy development as well as oversight and implementation of the Caregiver Support Program and serves as the principal manager in developing a Program of Comprehensive Assistance for Family Caregivers and a Program of General Caregiver Support Services.
 Meg began working with America’s Wounded Warriors in 2003 and has worked in many roles for both the United States Navy and the VA, beginning with the Caregiver Support Program in 2011.

-Scott Peifer leads Alliance Development for Aging2.0, a global network an innovation accelerator for aging and senior care.
-The Aging2.0 Alliance is an interdisciplinary innovation community for senior care stakeholders and technology companies to cultivate knowledge sharing, connections and partnerships to scale innovations in aging.
-Scott serves on the boards of the Family Caregiver Alliance and the American Society on Aging.
+Scott Peifer’s focus is in strategic planning for organizations to enact change and innovation to improve the lives of older adults and their families.
+He formerly led Alliance Development for Aging2.0, a global network an innovation accelerator for aging and senior care.
+Scott is on the boards of the Family Caregiver Alliance and the American Society on Aging.
 Prior to joining Aging2.0 he established AgeTech West and served as Associated Director of the Leading Age Center for Aging Services Technologies (CAST).
 Scott previously served as Pennsylvania Policy Director of Aging.